 For the spiritual assessment, Hodge (2005) suggests having the client do a spiritual lifemap.
 The advantage I agree with the most in using this assessment tool is that it allows for the client to see themselves as a “proactive, self-directed, fully engaged participant in the therapeutic process” (p.
 78).
-This important since the client needs to feel as though they have a sense of control over making meaning from their experiences.
+This is important since the client needs to feel as though they have a sense of control over making meaning from their experiences.
 It also provides the client with a pictorial representation of their spiritual journey which can be explored in the counseling process (Hodge, 2005).

 Diagnosis Process